GoogleChrome/kino/src/api/03-user-experience/08-picture-in-picture.md

 ---
 title: Picture-in-Picture
 description: |
-  Play your videos in a detached floating window that stays on top of other applications using the Picture-in-Picture API.
+  Play your videos in a detached, floating window that stays on top of other applications using the Picture-in-Picture API.
 date: January 31st, 2022
 length: '1:04'
 video-sources: